DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/Economics/2024-11-20-the_rich_get_richer_the_physics_of_wealth_distribution_and_inequality.md

 - Boltzmann-Gibbs Distribution
 - Game Theory
 - Endogenous Growth
+- python
 seo_description: An in-depth exploration of the economic and physical models explaining wealth distribution, focusing on Pareto's Law and the emerging field of econophysics.
 seo_title: 'The Rich Get Richer: Understanding Wealth Distribution through Physics'
 seo_type: article
 summary: This article examines the growing inequality between the rich and poor, utilizing models from physics and econophysics to explain how wealth distribution follows specific statistical patterns.
 It discusses key findings from physicists and economists and their implications for future policy and societal structure.
 tags:
 - Wealth distribution
 - Inequality